langbnj/alphasync/README.md

 This repository provides the structure prediction and processing pipeline behind AlphaSync.
 It is not yet optimised for local deployment.
 It currently requires a local SQL server to be set up and is optimised for an LSF HPC environment with a Singularity container of AlphaFold 2.
 We have tentative plans for a more portable Docker version in future.

 ## Initial setup
-- Requires Lahuta, which is not yet publicly released (but should be soon) (https://bisejdiu.github.io/lahuta)
+- Requires Lahuta for residue-residue contacts, which is not yet publicly released (but should be soon) (https://bisejdiu.github.io/lahuta)
 - Install Python packages (see individual scripts for imports)
 - Install DSSP to make sure mkdssp is available (https://github.com/PDB-REDO/dssp)
 - Update blang_mysql.py with SQL connection details